 The 3 Strategies That Actually Move the Needle

 3. Teach the model your vocabulary.
-Even a perfect generic model will mis-transcribe your product names, drug names, medical codes, or part numbers.
+Even a perfect generic model mis-transcribes your product names, drug names, medical codes, or part numbers.
 Keyterm biasing at inference, or light fine-tuning on domain data, recovers those error classes cheaply.
+The next three sections are the detailed version of each.

-Strategy 1: Neural Front-End — Noise Suppression Before ASR
+Strategy 1: Neural Front-End Noise Suppression

 In 2026 there is no excuse for sending raw microphone audio to an ASR model.
-A neural noise suppressor sits between the mic and the transcriber, cleaning the waveform in real time.
+A neural suppressor sits between the mic and the transcriber, cleaning the waveform in real time.
 The top options:

 Krisp SDK